Metro Biosolids Center

 Biosolids may be used to promote growth of agricultural crops, to fertilize gardens and parks and to reclaim and replenish worn and nutrient-depleted land.
 Currently, biosolids are used as soil amendments, landfill, and landfill cover.

-The Wastewater Branch of the Public Utilities Department was one of the first City departments to complete a comprehensive energy conservation plan.
-One of the key elements in the plan is Cogeneration, the utilization of methane gas to power the largest Wastewater Branch facilities.
+The Public Utilities Department was one of the first City departments to complete a comprehensive energy conservation plan.
+One of the key elements in the plan is cogeneration, the utilization of methane gas to power the largest City wastewater facilities.
 The Public Utilities Department has a long-term agreement with a private firm that uses methane generated by Metro Biosolids Center digesters and the Miramar Landfill to power both the Metro Biosolids Center and the North City Water Reclamation Plant.

 The Metro Biosolids Center has received a number of awards including the 1998 Fiscal Watchdog Award from the San Diego County Taxpayers Association for its cogeneration and landfill gas facility and the San Diego Grand Orchid - People's Choice of Design Award for architecture, environmental solutions, fine arts, graphic design, signage, interior and lighting design.